Wickedlolz/iwindy-chat-app-web/README.md

 ## Description

-Purpose of this application is trying and play around with socket.io
+Purpose of this application is trying and play around with Firebase